officialnico/MudPy/README.md

 The MUD Indexer SDK allows users to parse a MUD configuration file, register tables dynamically, and query data using a simplified API.

+All it needs as inputs are

+- MUD Indexer URL
+- World Address
+- `mud.config.ts` path

 ![fast_compressed_mud_sdk](https://github.com/user-attachments/assets/092bc23b-7253-4f71-a3f8-232d653386a9)

 ## Features